 Abigail also shared some interesting insights into Samsung’s overall customer support journey, and how they’ve refined it across multiple online and offline channels.
 She also shared how they’ve implemented Qudini’s software into the journey with our queue management, appointment scheduling, event management technology and our ability to choreograph their store team activities alongside their customers.

-Touring the venue
+Touring the Samsung KX playground

 We’d like to say a huge thank you to everyone who came along to our event, and especially to Tanya Weller, Abigail Holmes and the incredible teams that work alongside them.